 JoVE, the Journal of Visualized Experiments, is a peer reviewed scientific video journal.
 By presenting scientific research in a visual format, JoVE aims to help researchers learn new experimental techniques and improve reproducibility of results.
 Currently, the journal has 9 different sections.
 The Medical Library has a subscription to the JoVE General section with access back to 2006.
-Articles in other sections are available in PMC (PubMedCentral) after a 24 month embargo period, although some are available sooner.
+Articles in other sections are available in PMC (PubMedCentral) after a 24 month delay or embargo period, although some are available sooner.

 Search the ejournals A-Z list for "jove" using the "contains" search option.